-Art 25S (0.5 credit)
+Art 20S (1.0 credit)

-Recommended: Art 15S or permission from Administration
+Dept. of Ed.
+Code: 0289 Recommended: Art 10S or permission from Administration

-Art 25S will familiarize students with the elements and principles of design.
+Art 20S will familiarize students with the elements and principles of design.
 Students enrolled in this course will continue to develop their drawing skills, learn techniques for the construction of three-dimensional art, and learn how to formally critique works of art.

-Art 35S (0.5 credit)
+Art 30S (1.0 credit)

-Recommended: Art 25S or permission from Administration
+Recommended: Art 20S or permission from Administration

-Art 35S is an extension of the study of the elements and principles of design and their use in the visual arts.
+Art 30S is an extension of the study of the elements and principles of design and their use in the visual arts.
 Students will create both two and three-dimensional works of art through a combination of directed and independent study.
 Students will also critique works of art, with some exploration of art history through biographical studies of influential artists.